dobham/project-UofT/README.md

 A simple to use, robust and streamlined way of studying and assessing students

 # Developed By: #
-- Aryan
+- Aryan ~ AryanG
-- Azfar
+- Azfar ~ PierreIsHere
-- Mahbod
+- Mahbod ~ dobham
-- Anthony
+- Anthony ~ antimonyB